Mimosa Rocks walking track

 Hat, sunscreen, drinking water

-The Mimosa Rocks walking track is in the northern section of the park, it’s an easy walk so a great one for children, plus it is wheelchair accessible.
+The Mimosa Rocks walking track is in the northern section of the park, it’s an easy walk so a great one for children, plus the northern-section is wheelchair accessible.

-Start your walk at Aragunnu carpark – there’s a well-defined track linking the section’s two picnic areas.
+Start your walk at Aragunnu campground – there’s a well-defined track linking the section’s two picnic areas.
 Follow this short track then continue north another 250m on a paved path and boardwalk.

 The boardwalk crosses over the largest Aboriginal midden in the park – take your time to read about the history and significance of the area along the way.